 I have to admit that I would see brussels sprouts at the market and for so long have passed them right up, mostly because the idea of eating them raw just didn’t appeal to me.
-But, I am always looking to try new things so I was definitely excited to try them!
-And I have to say that this salad with the pomegranate and pecans really makes for a perfect mix.
-So, thank you Amy for this great recipe!
+But, when I saw the original recipe featured on one of my favorite food bloggers blog I decided to give it a go.
+I am always looking to try new things so I was excited to try it!
+And I have to say I was pleasantly surprised when I tasted it.

 2 cups brussels sprouts sliced